QingyangKong/knowledge-dump/Specifications/Javascript/Asynchronous program.md

 # Asynchronous in JS programing
-In order to avoid program to be blocked by some time consuming manipulations(eg: read a big file, wait http response), it is necessary to use asynchronous programing.
+In order to avoid program to be blocked by some time-consuming manipulations(eg: read a big file, wait http response), it is necessary to use asynchronous programing style.

+1. Read file synchrounously
+2. Read file asynchrounously
+3. Read file asynchrounously with Promise
+4. Read file asynchrounously with RxJs Observable

 ## Synchrounous Programing
 ```
 var fs = require('fs')